ozirichigozie/altschool-docker-laravel/README.md

  - Create a special application key using the artisan Laravel command-line tool `docker-compose exec app php artisan key:generate`

- 7. Visit http://your_server_ip in the browser
+ 8. Visit http://your_server_ip in the browser

 > ### NOTE:
 > -------------------------------------------
-> This project was carried out on AWS EC2
+> This project was carried out on AWS EC2 CLI
 > The AMI used was Ubuntu 20.04LTS